 What form(s) does this medication come in?

-Light brown, to brown, finely ground powder of sodium polystyrene sulfonate.
-The sodium content is approximately 4.1 mmol (100 mg) per gram.
+Each gram of cream or light-brown, fine powder contains 1 gram of sodium polystyrene sulfonate.
+The sodium content is approximately 4.1 mmol (100 mg) per gram of the drug.

 How should I use this medication?